marvyluvu/ORBITZ/README.md

 8. cut rgb strip to size, then stick near the top of the enclosure.
 9. wire rgb strip to pcb board.
 10. Attach acrylic lid and back.
+11. using super glue, attach the usb hub to the slot.
+12. connect both the GPS and SDR dongle to the usb hub.
-11. connect to power, flash firmware and enjoy!
+13. connect to power, flash firmware and enjoy!

 ## ASSEMBLED DESIGN
 Below is what your fully assembled design should look like.